mend/renovate-ce-ee/docs/configuration-options.md

 values:
 - `minimal` (default) when a repository's last run result is `disabled`, only trigger jobs for push/commit webhook event affecting a base branch and include a Renovate config in the list of changed files
-- `full`: trigger jobs for any "importatn" webhook even if the repository is `disabled`
+- `full`: trigger jobs for any "important" webhook even if the repository is `disabled`

 Notes:
 - Bitbucket webhook event does not include the list of changed files.